 Celery juicing is also easy if you are using a blender.

-Just as I explained before, roughly chop your four celery stalks, green apple, and ginger.
+Roughly chop your four celery stalks, green apple, and ginger.

 Add all the ingredients to a blender.